kakao/kafka-connect-web/README.md

 $ npm run serve
 ```

 An additional header `access.control.allow.headers` is necessary when implementing HTTP basic authentication, but this is not supported in `connect-distributed.properties` file.
-As a workaround, you can preset CORS config in a reverse proxy server.
+As a workaround, you should preset CORS config in a reverse proxy server.
 For example, you can set up NGINX reverse proxy and allow cross origin requests by adding configurations into your nginx conf file.
 ```
 add_header 'Access-Control-Allow-Origin' '*';